atanu-official/Unix-ecommerce_by_Atanu/README.md

 A fully responsive, multi-page frontend clone of a modern e-commerce website, built using vanilla HTML, CSS, and JavaScript.

 🚀 Live Demo
-If the project is hosted (e.g., on GitHub Pages, Netlify, Vercel), include the link here.

 Live Link: https://unix-ecommerce-pifs.vercel.app/

 ✨ Features